Best daily deals

 The wraparound fins help keep the buds in place during exercise.

-The Bose QuietComfort Earbuds II provides far better noise canceling than the older, Sony WF-1000XM3.
+The Bose QuietComfort Earbuds II provides far better noise canceling than the older Sony WF-1000XM3.
 It also costs quite a bit more money to get the Bose buds.
-As far as sound quality goes, the WF-1000XM3 has a much tuning, whereas Bose went a little bonkers with the bass response.
-Bose does have an in-app equalizer at least, as well as an IPX4 sweatproofing.
+As far as sound quality goes, the WF-1000XM3 has a lot of tuning, whereas Bose went a little bonkers with the bass response.
+Bose does have an in-app equalizer, at least, as well as an IPX4 sweatproofing.

-While the Sony WF-1000XM3 is getting a bit long in the tooth, the QuietComfort Earbuds II doesn’t quite earn its price tag compared to the best wireless earbuds.
-Between the two sets, only get the QuietComfort Earbuds II if it’s ANC you’re concerned about or that IPX4 rating.
+While the Sony WF-1000XM3 is getting a bit old, the QuietComfort Earbuds II doesn’t quite earn its price tag compared to the best wireless earbuds.
+Between the two sets, only get the QuietComfort Earbuds II if you’re concerned about ANC or that IPX4 rating.

 The Sennheiser CX Plus True Wireless earbuds lay on a wooden bench outside, paired to a Google Pixel 4a running the Sennheiser Smart Control app.

-The app experience handles most of the feature you want.
+The app experience handles most of the features you want.

-The CX Plus True Wireless sells for around the same price as the WF-1000XM3, but with features like aptX codec for Android users looking for higher quality audio.
-You don’t get extra 360 Audio that the WF-1000XM3 has onboard, so if that’s a real selling point for you skip the Sennheiser.
+The CX Plus True Wireless sells for around the same price as the WF-1000XM3, but it offers features like the aptX codec for Android users looking for higher-quality audio.
+However, you don’t get the extra 360 Audio that the WF-1000XM3 has onboard, so if that’s a real selling point, skip the Sennheiser.

 A hand holds the open case of the Sennheiser MOMENTUM True Wireless 3 with blurred rocks in the background.